eitsupi/neo-r-polars/tests/testthat/_snaps/dataframe-s3-base.md

       !
 Can't subset rows with `-2:1`.
       x Negative and positive locations can't be mixed. i Subscript `-2:1` has a positive value at location 4.

 ---

+    Code
+      test[1:-2, ]
+    Condition
+      Error in `test[1:-2, ]`:
+      !
+Can't subset rows with `1:-2`.
+      x Negative and positive locations can't be mixed. i Subscript `1:-2` has a negative value at location 3.

+---